openl2m/openl2m/docs/code/switches_app/drivers/index.rst

 All drivers are derived from a base Connector() class.
 We currently provide several sub-connectors (sub-classes):

-* several based on SNMP (Cisco, Juniper, Aruba/HP, Aruba/AOS-CX, generic).
+* several based on SNMP (generic, Arista, Aruba/HP-Procurve, Aruba/AOS-CX, Cisco, Juniper).
 * a Juniper PyEz-NC API based driver.
 * a REST-API based connector for the Aruba AOS-CX line of devices.
 * a read-only driver based on the Napalm automation framework.